Subtronics: 2017–2020

+Next, Kardon released the Scream Saver EP and the String Theory EP, both on Cyclops Recordings.
+In 2019, Cyclops Recordings grew into a full-service label, signing different artists.
+Then he began the Cyclops Invasion Tour as the year’s headline tour.
 On September 10, Quebec-based vomitstep producer Snails released "Snailclops", a collaboration with Kardon, via his record label Slugz Music.
 In the week of September 14, 2019, Kardon peaked at number 10 on Billboard's Next Big Sound chart.

-On October 2, Kardon released his tenth extended play Wooked On Tronics via his record label Cyclops Recordings.
+On October 2, Kardon released his tenth extended play Wooked on Tronics via his record label Cyclops Recordings.
 The extended play features 5 songs, including a collaboration with English music producer Moody Good.

-2022 & 2023: "Fractals" and "AntiFractals"
+2021–2024

+In 2021, Subtronics launched his first-ever Cyclops Cove, a one-day event with a single stage, and played at Red Rocks 2021, which was the venue’s first full-capacity event following COVID-19 restrictions.

-In 2022, Subtronics released his hit album "Fractals".
-This album was released by his own recording label, Cyclops Recording Label.
-The album itself encompassed several EDM genres, making it an experimental hodgepodge that practically any EDM fan could find something they liked.
+In 2022, Subtronics released his album Fractals.
+The album was released by his own recording label, Cyclops Recordings.
+The album itself encompasses several EDM genres.

-Then in 2023, he released his album "AntiFractals".
-This even more experimental album remixed every song from the original "Fractals" album and some of his prior hits.
-These remixes were done by both Subtronics himself as well as other well-known artists such as PEEKABOO, Sullivan King, Zeds Dead, and his soon-to-be wife LEVEL UP.
-This album was #4 in the Dance Charts as well as had over 50 million streams.
+Then in 2023, he released his album AntiFractals.
+The album remixes each song from the original Fractals album and some of his prior hits.
+These remixes were done by both Subtronics himself as well as other artists such as Peekaboo, Sullivan King, Zeds Dead, and his wife Level Up.
+The album reached number 4 on the Dance Charts as well as had over 50 million streams.

+Later in 2023, Subtronics released AntiFractals, an album that remixed every track from Fractals along with some of his earlier hits.
+The remixes were made by Subtronics and other artists such as Peekaboo, Sullivan King, Zeds Dead, and his wife, Level Up.
+The album reached No. 4 on the Dance Charts.
+Then he inked a Live Nation tour deal for the sold-out ANTIFRACTAL Tour and also sold out the Kia Forum in Los Angeles.
+On February 16, 2024, Kardon officially released his 2nd full length album coined "Tesseract"; the album contains many collaboration with other artists, such as Excision, Rezz, Grabbitz and HOL!.
+The album consists 16 songs.
+He launched the TESSERACT tour, headlining major arenas such as Barclays Center, Cable Dahmer Arena, and State Farm Arena.
+Cyclops Cove expanded to a three-day event, and Subtronics was named Beatport’s top-selling artist of the year.
+He also delivered a production at the Tacoma Dome and made his main stage debut at EDC Las Vegas.
+Kardon has been a winner at DJ Mag North America's 'DJ of the Year' 2023 and a three-time winner of Dubstep Artist of the Year.